Ehc1000/Race-Walking-Data-Visualization/README.md

 ### **Data Visualization**
-We prioritize intuitive and informative data representation by leveraging popular Python libraries like...
+We prioritize intuitive and informative data representation by leveraging the popular Python library Bokeh.
+By utilizing Bokeh, we're able to dynamically generate graphs with various parameters to provide a large range of visualizations.

 ### **User-Friendly Interface**
 The web interface is designed with simplicity in mind...